Butler vs. Texas Tech College Basketball Predictions & Picks - November 30

 Butler vs. Texas Tech Predictions & Picks: Spread, Total - November 30

-Thursday's contest between the Butler Bulldogs (5-2) and Texas Tech Red Raiders (5-1) going head-to-head at Hinkle Fieldhouse has a projected final score of 71-67 (according to our computer prediction) in favor of Butler, who is listed as a small favorite by our model.
-The game will begin at 6:30 PM ET on November 30.
+Thursday's contest between the Butler Bulldogs (5-2) and the Texas Tech Red Raiders (5-1) at Hinkle Fieldhouse has a projected final score of 71-67 based on our computer prediction, with Butler coming out on top.
+Game time is at 6:30 PM on November 30.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!